Barloworld Limited: Operations

+The company's Equipment operations are further divided into two segments.
+Barloworld Equipment Southern Africa operates in 11 African countries, and Barloworld Equipment Eurasia has operations in Mongolia and Russia.

 Litigation

 Barloworld Handling Ltd v.
 Unilift South Wales Ltd

 On 24 March 2009, Barloworld Handling Ltd applied under s.69(1) Companies Act 2006 for a change of name for the company called Unilift South Wales Ltd.

 Barloworld Handling Ltd argued that since they already acquired a company called Unilift Ltd, Unilift South Wales Ltd should change their name as Unilift Ltd had goodwill and reputation for the marketing, hiring and servicing of fork lift trucks in Swansea and Cardiff.

 The problems came from the fact of Unilift South Wales Ltd marketing similar products to those marketed by Unilift Ltd and as evidence of confusion, Unilift Ltd had received invoices intended for Unilift South Wales Ltd.

 Barloworld Handling Ltd represented to the Company Names Tribunal that Unilift South Wales Ltd was passing off as Unilift Ltd and so they should be ordered to change their name so that there is nothing even similar to Unilift in their name or trading name.

 The litigation was struck out because the Adjudicator found that the respondent had already registered its name on 18 December 2007 and was operating and had not registered a similar name to the applicant's for the purpose of trying to extort money or to prevent them from registering the name themselves.
 The Tribunal is there to hear complaints that respondents have been opportunistic but they do not decide on claims in the tort of passing off.

+Corporate social responsibility

+Barloworld operates the Barloworld Empowerment Foundation (BWEF), which is focused on advancing education, entrepreneurship, youth development and social empowerment, and environmental protection and rehabilitation.
+All of Barloworld's community-focused initiatives are consolidated under the expertise of the BWEF.
+The company standardizes its goals and values across Barloworld Trust (BWT), the Barloworld Mbewu Social Innovation Programme, and the Barloworld Siyakhula Programme.
+In 2024, the company invested R5.8 million in socio-economic development programs.